-SEO content for construction company and contractor websites – probably something you didn’t anticipate needing.
+SEO for contractors and construction websites – probably something you didn’t anticipate needing.
 After all, you’re in the home improvement business, not the content writing business.

 The reality is that for small, medium, and large construction companies and contractors to remain competitive, they need great content on their websites.
 The content should be both informative to potential customers and serve a purpose for search engine optimization (SEO).